kartikk221/hyper-express/README.md

 - See [`> [HostManager]`](./docs/HostManager.md) for supporting requests over **muliple hostnames** in HyperExpress.

 ## Encountering Problems?
-- HyperExpress is mostly compatible with `Express` but not **100%** thus you may encounter some middlewares not working out of the box.
+- HyperExpress is mostly compatible with `Express` but not **100%** therefore you may encounter some middlewares not working out of the box.
 In this scenario, you must either write your own polyfill or omit the middleware to continue.
-- Open an [`> [Issues]`](https://github.com/kartikk221/hyper-express/issues) with as much detail about what led up to the problem including error traces, route information etc etc.
+- Open an [`> [Issues]`](https://github.com/kartikk221/hyper-express/issues) with details about what led up to the problem including error traces, route information etc etc.

 ## Testing Changes
 To run HyperExpress functionality tests locally on your machine, you must follow the steps below.